BenjaminThijs/PythonCourse/Lesson01/Exercises.md

 <details><summary><b>Hint</b></summary>

 Make sure you are in the correct directory. \
+This means, you need to be in the directory `Lesson01/Exercises/Exercise 1` inside the repo. \
 Use `cd <directory>` to move to a directory. \
 You can sue `cd ..` to go one directory up.